anup-moitra/md102-intune-virtual-company-lab/00-project-overview/lab-implementation-roadmap.md

 This file tracks the implementation sequence for the MD-102 Intune virtual company lab.

-The roadmap is now updated to reflect the current project state after completing the Compliance and Conditional Access labs in Section 04.
+The roadmap is updated to reflect the current project state after completing the Compliance and Conditional Access labs in Section 04 and after creating the initial troubleshooting documentation under Section 08.

 ---